 The Publication Period dates have been chosen so that pieces published about the annual January Hall of Fame election are eligible for consideration without having to wait a full year.
 This also ensures that pieces about Spink Award, Frick Award, and Hall of Fame inductees who will be honored in Cooperstown on the same July weekend will not be split between two Greg Spira Awards.
 (The Spink, Frick and Veterans Committee selections are announced in December, while the Baseball Writers Association of America selections are traditionally announced in early January.)

-The inaugural Greg Spira Baseball Research Award winners will be announced on April 27, 2013, the 46th anniversary of Greg’s birth.
-Future awards will be announced on April 27 of succeeding years.
+The Greg Spira Baseball Research Award winners will be announced on April 27, 2014, the 47th anniversary of Greg’s birth.
 Winning entries must display innovative analysis or reasoning by an author who was 30 years old or younger at the time of the entry’s publication.

 A panel of judges—including Greg’s brother Jonathan, the creators of the Award, and several close friends of Greg—will determine the winners of this innovative competition.
 The selections of the judges will be final and not appealable.